Statistics: 15.9 miles, ascent 1922′, descent 1715′, 6 3/4 hours.

-We again passed through the town and enjoyed Dingle’s charm as we left for the next adventure.
+We again passed through Dingle and enjoyed its charm as we left for the next adventure.
 Today’s path took us out of this valley and elevation was quickly attained, revealing great views of the town and the surrounding area.
-At one point we were just able to make out the island of Skellig Michael which we had explored a week earlier during our rest day on the Kerry Way.
+At one point, we were just able to make out the island of Skellig Michael which we had explored a week earlier during our rest day on the Kerry Way.

 Reaching the beach town of Ventry we picked up a few interesting stones and shells as we investigated that beach area.

 About the time we were beginning to think about lunch we happened upon Geoff, Kathy, and Darby, a man and two women we had met while walking the first day of our Dingle Way hike (and will meet again!).
-They asked us to join them for lunch, but there was a little misunderstanding as someone else (see picture below) thought that they were invited also!
+They asked us to join them for lunch, but there was a little misunderstanding as someone else (see picture below) thought that she was invited also!

-On our next section of trail we had spectacular views of the irregular coastline along Dingle Bay.
+On the next section of trail there were spectacular views of the irregular coastline along Dingle Bay.

 We had begun to make our way up along the shoulder of Mount Eagle when the Blasket Islands came into view.